 "NEGRO BOYS WERE PRACTICIN'"

+The first African-American owned brick and mortar attractions in Las Animas.
+The first four-sided hand-painted mural in Las Animas.
+The brightest solar powered buildings in the city.
+The first company to offer go-green electric powered scooters.
+The first professional recording studio.
+The list continues.
 Social and racial injustices happen everyday.
 To eradicate this behavior our aim should be to educate one another of our cultural differences through positive and effective communication - instead of holding on to past ideology and idiotic thinking that kept us all bound.
-The wrongs of the past can only be repaired by public acknowledgement and sincere steps towards a better future.
+The wrongs of history can only be repaired by public acknowledgement and sincere steps towards a better future for everyone.
 We're here, along with the city of Las Animas, to show the world a better way.

 Artist sets up shop in Las Animas

 "With melodramatic imagery inspired by the Pop Art era of the 60's, the teary-eyed woman depicted by local artist STACE is symbolic of the Native Americans displaced throughout history from the Trail of Tears to the Santa Fe Trail.
 The 25 foot hand painted woman looks towards the eastern rising sun to symbolize hope" - Dave Armstrong (Writer/Bent County Democrat).

 The wide range of self.
 Exploring the visual concept of self-produced frequency, charge and energy.
 Past studies show that color is an important perceptual feature of six basic emotions: anger, disgust, fear, happiness, sadness, and surprise.
 How many layers of yourself are you aware of?
 What colors do others see in you?
 How is your light affected when others are near?
 Opening Spring 2023